Azure/azure-functions-durable-js/README.md

 ### Durable Functions JS

 The `durable-functions` shim lets you express a workflow in code as a [generator function](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Iterators_and_Generators) wrapped by a call to the `app.orchestration` method.
-The Durable Functions SDK treats `yield`-ed calls to your function `context`'s `df` object, like `context.df.callActivity`, as points where you want to schedule an asynchronous unit of work and wait for it to complete.
+The Durable Functions SDK treats `yield`-ed calls, such as `yield helloActivity("Tokyo")`, as points where you want to schedule an asynchronous unit of work and wait for it to complete.

-These calls return a `Task` object signifying the outstanding work.
+Calling `helloActivity("Tokyo")` returns a `Task` object signifying the outstanding work. `Task` objects can also be obtained by APIs on the `context.df` object, such as `context.df.callHttp()`.
+Only `Task` objects can be `yield`ed.
 The SDK appends the action(s) of the `Task` object to a list which it passes back to the Functions runtime, plus whether the function is completed, and any output or errors.

 The Azure Functions extension schedules the desired actions.
 When the actions complete, the extension triggers the orchestrator function to replay up to the next incomplete asynchronous unit of work or its end, whichever comes first.